imgix/imgix-rb/README.md

 This gem will automatically append a variable `q` parameter mapped to each `dpr` parameter when generating a [fixed-image](https://github.com/imgix/imgix-rb#fixed-image-rendering) srcset.
 This technique is commonly used to compensate for the increased filesize of high-DPR images.
 Since high-DPR images are displayed at a higher pixel density on devices, image quality can be lowered to reduce overall filesize without sacrificing perceived visual quality.
 For more information and examples of this technique in action, see [this blog post](https://blog.imgix.com/2016/03/30/dpr-quality).

 This behavior will respect any overriding `q` value passed in as a parameter.
-Additionally, it can be disabled altogether by passing `options: { disable_variable_qualities: true }` to `Imgix:Path#to_srcset`.
+Additionally, it can be disabled altogether by passing `options: { disable_variable_quality: true }` to `Imgix:Path#to_srcset`.

 This behavior specifically occurs when a [fixed-size image](https://github.com/imgix/imgix-rb#fixed-image-rendering) is rendered, for example: